Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Symptoms

-Genuine deficiencies are scarce, they can be exacerbated by cold weather.
-You may see a yellowing of older leaves which may also show interveinal chlorosis.
+Genuine deficiencies are scarce, and they can be exacerbated by cold weather.
+You may see a yellowing of older leaves, which may also show interveinal chlorosis.
 The leaves may ‘cup’ and curl upwards before twisting and dying.

 Silicon deficiency in cannabis

-Silicon is an immobile micronutrient that has attracted a lot of attention in recent years.
+Silicon is an immobile micronutrient that has attracted much attention in recent years.
 Genuine cases of Silicon deficiency are uncommon.
 It’s a mineral that strengthens cellular walls, allowing sturdy growth and strong plants.

 Specialist liquid Silicon feeds are available, though most growers use them in the hope of stronger plants rather than for trying to fix a deficiency.